tejajagadeep/movie-app/README.md

 # movie-app

-microservice based application integrated with imdb movie api
+The **Movie App System** is a distributed application composed of multiple microservices designed to provide various functionalities related to user management, movie data retrieval integrated with imdb movie api, and wishlist management.

 ## Description